mindframeeducation/Student_Portal/README.md

 git push <remote> <your-branch-name>
 ```

-Finally, go to BitBucket and create a pull request for your branch
+Finally, go to Github and create a pull request for your branch